node-red/node-red.github.io/docs/creating-nodes/credentials.md

 a corresponding boolean property called `has_<property-name>` is present to indicate whether the credential has a non-blank value assigned to it.

+{% highlight javascript %}
 oneditprepare: function() {
     // this.credentials.username is set to the appropriate value
     // this.credentials.password is not set
     // this.credentials.has_password indicates if the property is present in the runtime ...
-        },
+}
+{% endhighlight %}

 ### Advanced credential use